raeleus/Hashtag-DnD/README.md

 v.0.7.0
 * Added allies which are NPC characters that fight alongside the characters in encounters
+* Fixed enemy spells showing the damage dice in the output text.

 v.
 0.6.0
 * Added Memory/Matchmaking Game